Improving Text Generation for Product Description by Label Error Correction

 1. Introduction

-In e-commerce, product description can attract shoppers and improve sales.
-But manually writing a successful product description is highly time-consuming.
+In e-commerce, product descriptions can attract shoppers and improve sales.
+However, manually writing effective product descriptions is highly time-consuming.
 Text generation \cite{zhang2022survey,prabhumoye2020exploring} technologies play a crucial role in this range of applications.

-In recent years, the development of deep learning (DL) has brought breakthroughs on text generation.
-The sequence to sequence (Seq2Seq) models use encoder-decoder transformer \cite{vaswani2017attention} for better model flexibility.
-The most representative models of this type include T5 \cite{raffel2020exploring} and BART \cite{lewis2020bart}.
-In this paper, we adopt the T5 \cite{raffel2020exploring} model to conduct our data-centric experiments.
+In recent years, developments in deep learning (DL) have brought breakthroughs in text generation.
+Sequence-to-sequence (Seq2Seq) models utilize encoder-decoder transformers \cite{vaswani2017attention} to achieve greater flexibility.
+Prominent examples of such models include T5 and BART \cite{raffel2020exploring,lewis2020bart}.
+In this paper, we employ the T5 model to perform our data-centric experiments.

 Text generation has an input or a source sequence $X$ and an output or a target sequence $Y$ to be generated.
 In our product description generation tasks, $X$ is the product title and $Y$ is the product description.
 The examples are shown in Table \cite{table1}.

-In online applications, we mainly face low accuracy or low available rate problem: Model-centric method \cite{guo2021comprehensive} is limited by the quality of the training dataset.
-The generation results’ accuracy needs to be above 99\%, because too many error descriptions will result in a poor user experience.
-Our initial available rate is only 88\%, after we initially construct the training dataset by querying ChatGPT\cite{ouyang2022training,openai2023gpt}.
-The reason of the low accuracy is: There is a certain amount of error data in the training dataset that is not suitable to display.
-For example, the product is titled ‘fish-flavored shredded pork’.
-But the corresponding description in training dataset is ‘this dish is spicy’.
-So the product description may not suit for not-spicy ‘fish-flavored shredded pork’.
+In online applications, we mainly face low accuracy or low availability rate problems: Model-centric method is limited by the quality of the training dataset.
+The generation results’ accuracy needs to be above 99\% as too many erroneous descriptions would result in poor user experience.
+Our initial availability rate was only 88\% after initially constructing the training dataset by querying ChatGPT \cite{ouyang2022training,openai2023gpt}.
+The reason for the low accuracy is that there exists a significant amount of erroneous data in the training dataset that is unsuitable for display.
+For instance, while a product is titled ‘fish-flavored shredded pork’, the corresponding description in the training dataset states “this dish is spicy.”
+Consequently, such product descriptions may not be suitable for non-spicy “fish-flavored shredded pork” products.
 More examples are shown in Table \cite{table2} and \cite{table3}.

-To solve the above problems, we design the Self-Predict and Choose method to correct the error data in ambiguous data, and we design Self-Search and Remove method to solve the problem of in-distribution error data, while overcoming the problem of errors in manual annotations.
+To solve the aforementioned problems, we designed the Self-Predict and Choose method to correct errors in ambiguous data, and developed the Self-Search and Remove method to address in-distribution errors, while also overcoming issues with manual annotation errors.

 The contributions of our paper are:

-(1) we propose the data-centric method for improving text generation model’s accuracy or available rate.
-Our method can achieve 99.2\% available rate in our product description generation task to be deployed online.
+(1) We propose a data-centric method for improving text generation models’ accuracy and success rates.
+Our method achieves a 99.2\% success rate in our product description generation task being deployed online.

 table1 table23